Craigson/FundamentalsOfComputing/README.md

 As we mentioned previously, a 'bit' is a 'binary digit'.
 Now that we understand a little more about binary, it's time to introduce the concept of a 'byte'.
 A byte is simply a collection of 8 individual bits - In other words 2<sup>8</sup> (256) possible combinations.
 If you're old enough to remember the early days of personal computers and floppy disks, you might remember that they stored around 1.44 megabytes of data.
 Let's think about that for a second... the prefix 'mega' denotes 10<sup>6</sup> or ( 1 000 000 ), so a 'mega'-'byte' is essentially 10<sup>6</sup> x 2<sup>8</sup> bits.
 That's 256,000,000 individual 1<sup>s</sup> and 0<sup>s</sup>.

 Let's take a second to think about what a byte actually is.
 We already know that a byte is a combination of 8 consecutive bits.
 But what's the significance of this?
 If you recall, the RGB colour system uses values from 0-255.
 Coincidence?
 I think not!
 Each colour channel stores exactly 1 byte of data, or a value from 0 to 255.
-This means that in order to represent the colour of a single pixel, we need exactly 3 bytes of memory, or enough space to store 3 x (0-255).
+This means that in order to represent the colour of a single pixel, we need exactly 3 bytes of memory, or enough space to store 3 x 8bits at a resolution of 0-255.

 In a very simple sense, your computer's memory is represented in physical space by a collection of transistors ( hundreds of millions of them ).
 In order to store the colour information for a single pixel we need 3 bytes, or 24 bits, which means 24 individual transistors will hold the desired combination of high and low charges, representing the 0 and 1 values.